machine-learning-upenn/machine-learning-upenn.github.io/README.md

 The following are helpful resources to review the mathematics that we will use in this course:
 - Mathematics for Machine Learning (MML) by Marc Deisenroth, A. Aldo Faisal, and Cheng Soon Ong.
 Available as PDF [here](https://mml-book.github.io/book/mml-book.pdf).
-A helpful resource to review the mathematics that we will use in this course.

 - Linear Algebra Review and Reference by Zico Kolter.
 Available as PDF [here](http://www.cs.cmu.edu/~zkolter/course/15-884/linalg-review.pdf).